Bralabee/aims_etl_dq_2026/docs/CRITICAL_ANALYSIS.md

 ## Executive Summary

 The AIMS Data Platform is a **dual-library architecture** designed for incremental data ingestion with data quality validation.
-The project is in a **partially functional but fragmented** state with significant technical debt.
+The project is in a **functional state with identified areas for refactoring**.

 **Overall Health Score: 6/10**

 ### ✅ Strengths
-- Clean separation of concerns (2 distinct libraries)
+- Separation of concerns (2 distinct libraries)
-- Solid DQ framework implementation (`fabric_data_quality`)
+- Robust DQ framework implementation (`fabric_data_quality`)
 - Memory-safe data loading (pyarrow batch reading)
 - Comprehensive documentation
 - MS Fabric compatibility design